mdciao.contacts.ContactGroup

 labels : list

-plot_distance_distributions(bins=10, xlim=None, jax=None, shorten_AAs=False, ctc_cutoff_Ang=None, legend_sort=True, label_fontsize_factor=1, max_handles_per_row=4, defrag=None)
+plot_distance_distributions(bins=10, xlim=None, ax=None, shorten_AAs=False, ctc_cutoff_Ang=None, legend_sort=True, label_fontsize_factor=1, max_handles_per_row=4, defrag=None, smooth_bw=False, background=True) Axes

 Plot distance distributions for the distance trajectories of the contacts